Link Climate & Health

 USGCRP coordinates climate and health-related research and monitoring, vulnerability and risk assessments, and communication, education, and engagement efforts across the Federal Government, in partnership with organizations in the United States and around the world.
 Select examples of our efforts include:

-- Interagency Special Report on Climate Change Impacts on Human Health in the United States: In support of the President’s Climate Action Plan and the sustained assessment process, USGCRP is leading an interagency Special Report on the impacts of climate change on human health in the United States.
-The report will leverage existing activities, review quantitative research, and summarize the current science on the human health impacts of climate change.
-Learn more about the Special Report and opportunities to inform its development.
+- The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment: In support of the President’s Climate Action Plan and the sustained assessment process, USGCRP is leading a special assessment on the impacts of climate change on human health in the United States.
+Learn more about the USGCRP Climate and Health Assessment and public opportunities to inform its development.

 - The Metadata Access Tool for Climate and Health (MATCH): MATCH helps public health professionals, investigators, and other users identify and access data that inform climate adaptation and planning strategies to protect and promote human health and wellbeing.
 Learn more from the MATCH fact sheet.